 Morton Arboretum is a 1700-acre space filled with more than 4,200 varieties of trees.
-Visit the site to experience the beautiful dogwoods, sugar maples, and dozens of others glorious, colorful trees at their peak.
-Morton Arboretum also boasts an award-winning Children’s Garden, so it’s a perfect spot for a family outing.
-Check their website for upcoming fall festivals and special Halloween events.
+Visit the site to experience beautiful dogwoods, sugar maples, and dozens of other glorious, colorful trees.
+Morton Arboretum also boasts an award-winning Children’s Garden.

-Lincoln Park is Chicago’s largest park, so it only makes sense to head there for some pretty fall foliage views.
-Plan for an afternoon at the Lincoln Park Observatory.
+Lincoln Park is Chicago’s largest park, and in autumn, it offers gorgeous views.
+Visit the Lincoln Park Observatory first.
 Then, take a casual stroll through the park and observe the colorful trees, such as red maple, elm, and ash trees.
 Bring lunch for a picnic and make a day of it.

-LaBagh Woods features over 35 miles of wooded trails, which are perfect for taking in the colors of the season this time of year.
+LaBagh Woods features over 35 miles of wooded trails, which are perfect for leaf peeping.
 You’ll spot trees such as maples, cottonwoods, and oaks along the paths.
-When you need a break, you can take a rest at one of the convenient picnic tables that can be found in the preserve.
-Don’t forget to bring your pup along for the hike, too.
+When you need a break, take a rest at one of the convenient picnic tables found in the preserve.
+Don’t forget to bring your pup along for the hike, too!

 When it comes to fall foliage in Chicago, you can find some colorful landscapes that don’t necessarily feature trees and leaves — they may include shrubs, flowers, or other plants.
-This next spot is a less obvious option, but still worth exploring.
-Found within Millennium Park, Lurie Woods consists of two and a half acres of land that show off a stunning autumn scene come fall.
+This spot is a less obvious option, but still worth exploring.
+Found within Millennium Park, Lurie Woods consists of two and a half acres of land that show off a stunning scene.
 Autumnal flowers will be in bloom, and the colors will look extra striking against the Chicago skyline.

 We’ve mentioned that the 606 is a great spot for biking in Chicago.
-This time of year, it’s an ideal place to catch some beautiful fall foliage views.
-The 606 trails are lined with trees showing off their vibrant colors as you walk, jog, or bike along the path.
-On the elevated trails, you can take a peak at the colorful trees below you.
+This time of year, it’s also an ideal place to catch some beautiful fall foliage views.
+On the elevated trails, you can take a peak at the colorful trees below.

-Take a stroll of Graceland Cemetery this fall and enjoy views of bold displays of bright leaves on the grounds’ many trees.
-You’ll also be able to check where some famous architects and other notable figures have been laid to rest.
+Take a stroll of Graceland Cemetery this fall and enjoy bold displays of bright leaves on the grounds’ many trees.
+You’ll also be able to see where some famous Chicago architects and other notable figures have been laid to rest.
 This spot offers some of the most beautiful fall foliage in Chicago.